 Legislation Addresses Recent ‘Dog Flipping’ Trend; Creates Third Degree Crime

-TRENTON – Legislation sponsored by Senator Nicholas P. Scutari that would create a specific crime for dealing in stolen pets was approved today by the Senate Budget and Appropriations Committee.
+TRENTON – Legislation sponsored by Senator Nicholas P. Scutari that would create a specific crime for dealing in stolen pets was approved today by the Senate, sending it to the governor’s desk.
 Current law addresses dealing in stolen property but does not specifically address the added harm when the crime involves a domestic animal.

 “Losing a pet is devastating for the owner, not to mention the traumatic effect this has on the animals when they are taken away from their caregivers, and sometimes placed in dangerous and harmful situations,” said Senator Scutari (D-Middlesex, Somerset, Union).
 “Creating serious consequences for those who steal and then deal in stolen pets will hopefully deter individuals from committing these crimes and hold them accountable for their actions.”